 When my dad was diagnosed with cancer, there was one thing we never considered.
-Dealing with cancer in the family is pretty devastating.
+Dealing with cancer is pretty devastating, and everyone’s ways of coping with a family crisis is totally different.

 Within days, all of my favorite people were gathered in the same place.